This glossary contains the basic definitions of terms that are commonly used in Cerby:

 Dashboard

-It is the graphical interface of the Cerby web application that integrates information about users, accounts, configuration, services, and applications.
+It is the graphical interface of the Cerby web app, browser extension, and mobile app that integrates information about users, accounts, secrets, vaults, business hubs, automated tasks, trusted devices, configuration, and services.

 E